seanturner/draft-turner-ccmib/draft-turner-ccmib.md

 CC-KEY-TRANSFER-PULL-MIB
 ------------------------

-The Key Transfer Pull MIB configures information used by devices to retrieve CDM from CDM servers.
+The Key Transfer Pull MIB module configures information used by devices to retrieve CDM from CDM servers.
 Details of the defined tables follow.

 cCDMServerTable is used to mange CDM servers that will be queried for available CDMs.
 It is also used to obtain the location for the CDML, which is a list detailing available CDMs and their associated location for obtainment.  {{?I-D.turner-sodp-profile}} is an example of a CDM server that contains a CDML, which is referred to as Product Availability List (PAL) in {{I-D.turner-sodp-profile}}.